tagoyal/sow-reap-paraphrasing/README.md

 Additional data/resources/trained models are available at https://drive.google.com/drive/folders/1jfE9fUqn8NtLuugJlSPgnGqcvwt1nye2?usp=sharing
 The link contains training data to train new models, and also trained models for both SOW and REAP.

 Environment base is Python 3.6.
 Also see requirements.txt.
+We used Stanford CoreNLP version 3.9.1.

 # Training new models
 1. Download training data from the google drive.
 Keep data folder in the main folder.
 2. Download resources from the google drive.
 Keep in the main folder.